How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 How can I send notifications to different team members based on form input?

-You can use conditional logic (available in plugins like Gravity Forms and WPForms Pro) to send notifications to different recipients depending on form field choices, such as department selection.
+Use conditional logic (available in Gravity Forms and WPForms Pro) to route submissions to specific recipients depending on user choices like department or topic.

-Can I send a confirmation email to users after they submit a form?
+Can I send a confirmation email to users after submission?

-Yes, many plugins allow you to configure multiple notifications, including confirmation emails to users to let them know their submission was received.
+Yes — many plugins allow multiple notifications, including user confirmation emails to acknowledge receipt.

 What’s the benefit of using SMTP for form notifications?